 So many highlights to see in Paris!
 Short-term visitors and even year-long study abroad students can get caught up in visiting the same sections of Paris over and over.
 Sure, the Marais is wonderful but it’s not the only interesting part of Paris!

-Classes in Art History/Culture, Photography, Drawing, Printmaking, Bookmaking, French language and others offered by a passionate and devoted team of experienced teachers.
+PICA offers classes in Art History/Culture, Photography, Drawing, Printmaking, Bookmaking, French language and others offered by a passionate and devoted team of experienced teachers.
 All classes offered in English (with the exception of French language classes).
 Partnered with the Institut Catholique for French language courses as well as a selection of history classes in English (Cinema, Fashion, Art & Architecture).